Tierran/Ironclaw2E-FoundryVTT-System/README.md

  - **Counter Bonus**: A bonus applies when counter-attacking with a weapon.
  - **Soak Bonus**: A bonus applied when rolling for Soak.
  - **Guard Bonus**: Either a replacement or a bonus to what the Guarding condition gives.
 No need to check whether the actor is Guarding when configuring this bonus, it's implicit in its type.
+ - **Aim Bonus**:  Either a replacement or a bonus to what the Aiming condition gives.
+No need to check whether the actor is Aiming when configuring this bonus, it's implicit in its type.
  - **Sprint Bonus**: A bonus applied to the sprint roll.
  - **Initiative Bonus**: A bonus applied to the initiative roll.
  - **Movement Bonus**: A bonus that changes the movement speed of an actor.